NoBlackBoxes/LastBlackBox/boxes/_template/README.md

 # Template

 Here is an introduction to this greybox.
 What will the student learn about?
 Why?
-What is inside this box and what additional materials are required (either from other greyboxes or other sources).
+What is inside this box and what additional materials are required (either from other boxes or other sources).

 ----